SETIatHCRO/obsnerd/README.md

 ##Generate the dashboard##
 In the directory with the obsinfo file and the npz files in the appropriate directory specified therein (if not the default **data** directory), you can view the data and generate the dashboard.

-To view a dashboard of a source from the command line: `on_look.py SOURCENAME`
+To view a dashboard of a source from the command line: `on_look.py <SOURCE>`

 For options, type `on_look.py -h`

-If you want to generate and save all of the data in the obsinfo file, type `on_gen_dash.py MJD`, which will write a bash script file (default *dash.sh*).
+If you want to generate and save all of the data in the obsinfo file, type `on_gen_dash.py <MJD>`, which will write a bash script file (default *dash.sh*).

-Running the bash script won't display any data, but rather save them to *png* files.
+Running the 'dash.sh' script won't display any data, but rather save them to *png* files.
 You can concatenate them and write them to a pdf file by using a image tool like magick:  `magick *.png out.pdf`